charlires/go-for-sres/README.md

 ## Templating

-Go has a powerfull templating engine
+Go has a powerfull templating engine [templates](./templates/main.go)

+This template engine has been used by other tools like [helm](./helm/mychart/templates/configmap.yaml)

+## Infrastructure as Code

+you can test you Terraform plans using Go with [Terratest](./terratest/main.tf)